melnottp/guacamole/README.md

 In the Settings

 - Connections
-  - Edit the ssh-local template
+  - Edit the ssh-local template and replace :
-    - replace the name
+    - name
-    - the ip by yours ECS IP
+    - ip by yours ECS IP
-    - the password
+    - password
-    - the private key
+    - private key
   - Save
-  - Edit the rdp-local template
+  - Edit the rdp-local template and replace
-    - the ip by yours ECS IP
+    - ip by yours ECS IP
   - Save

 User / password for SSH :